mjbright/LinuxConEU-ContainerOrchestration/README.md

 - Please see the notes in cell F2 of the above Spreadsheet.

+###### Connect to your chosen server as your chosen user

+For example if you chose 10.3.222.31 and group7:

+    ssh group7@10.3.222.3

 #### Following the lab

 Please then follow the lab instructor as he runs through the lab steps.